 Customer Feedback is oral or written communication that describes how customers feel about their brand, products, or services received from the company.
 Listening to customers’ voices, also known as VOC, is one of the cornerstones of long-term business growth and should be central to business strategy.
 Customer Feedback is the information and opinions they leave about company products, services, and brands.

-Often it is in the form of survey response, but the company can also find its feedback in social media conversations, online reviews, chats, customer support tickets, and more.
+Often it is in the form of survey responses, but the company can also find its feedback in social media conversations, online reviews, chats, customer support tickets, and more.

-Customer Feedback is important because it contains much valuable information to grow business.
-The more eminent the customer comfort, the more possible the customer remains loyal to the brand, and the better the recommendation will be to attract new customers.
+Customer Feedback is important because it contains much valuable information to grow a business.
+The more eminent the customer comfort, the more possible the customer will remain loyal to the brand, and the better the recommendation will be to attract new customers.

-Everything comes down to customer satisfaction, so businesses need to dig deep into customer feedback to see what is correct and missing.
+Everything comes down to customer satisfaction, so businesses must dig deep into customer feedback to see what is correct and missing.
 The product team can create products and services that meet customer needs by improving based on customer feedback.
-Moreover, by continuously monitoring feedback, a product manager can stay on top of what is happening.
+Moreover, continuously monitoring feedback allows a product manager to stay on top of what is happening.

 Provide timely information: Sending users a survey via email may require more than just making them happy.
-Instead, the company will conduct a study in the app to receive questions while using the product.
+Instead, the company will study the app to receive questions while using the product.
 In-app surveys provide more accurate feedback and typically have a higher response rate.